iamthehimansh/EmotionDetectionForAutomatedCar/README.md

 # EmotionDetectionForAutomatedCar
+## Current Stage -->> Devloping

-We are going To Develop The Emotion Recognization System For Automated Car.
-With This, We are Going to Solve the Problem:- ~ UnHygiene  ~ Fear of  Person  And Implement Auto Park System.
+#### We are going To Develop The Emotion Recognization System For Automated Car.

+## With This, We are Going to Solve the Problem:-
+- UnHygiene
+- Fear of  Person  And Implement Auto Park System.
+### Join Me on Whatsapp +91 6200483104 for Further Information